 - Litigated Estate of DeLeo, File No. 353758/A, Dec.
 No. 27542 (Surrog.
 Ct., Nassau Co.
 2011), restoring multi-million dollar family business to rightful owner.
 Full plaintiff’s verdict after seven day trial.

-- Represented Board of Directors in CMIA Partners Equity Ltd. v.
+- Defended Board of Directors in CMIA Partners Equity Ltd. v.
 O’Neill, 2010 NY Slip Op 52068(U) (Sup.
 Ct.
 N.Y.
 Co., 2010), the first time a New York state court examined shareholder derivative suits under Cayman Islands law.
-Court dismissed complaint against our clients the Cayman company’s directors.
+Won dismissal on the pleadings.

 New York State Bar Association

-New York State Bar Association Electronic Discovery Committee
+New York State Bar Association Committee on Civil Practice Law and Rules

 Section 20(b): A New Face for Control Person Liability, New York Law Journal, Sept.
 29, 2011